stocker88/nextjswebsite/_posts/attribution_profit_drivers.md

 ---
-title: 'Profit Drivers: Make the most of your money'
+title: '[Pro Investor Guide] The Top 1 Investment Strategy Rule: Performance Attribution'
 excerpt: 'By understanding what positions are driving your gains and losses, you can become the next Warren Buffett and learn how to beat the market.'
-coverImage: '/assets/blog/dynamic-routing/cover.jpg'
+coverImage: '/assets/blog/dynamic-routing/performance_attribution.png'
 date: '2022-09-16T05:35:07.322Z'
 author:
   name: Aness Hussein Ali
   picture: '/assets/blog/authors/anesshusseinali.jpeg'
 ogImage:
-  url: '/assets/blog/dynamic-routing/cover.jpg'
+  url: '/assets/blog/dynamic-routing/performance_attribution.png'
 ---